 I won't explain all the research to you, that is a topic for another post but I am researching query letters and their contents, researching agents, researching #pitmad, researching books that agents represent and that agents want books similar to.
 I am beginning to read books with excellent swordplay, with new twists for me to learn from, with connection points to agents that I can use, and more.
 I don't stop learning every day despite not being a creative writing major.

 I have increased my daily word count.

-I am also seeking out Write Ins and Writing Sprints with authors and friends like Marissa Meyer (who is hosting a Writing Sprint next Tuesday) and my friends.
+I am also seeking out Write-Ins and Writing Sprints with authors and friends like Marissa Meyer (who is hosting a Writing Sprint next Tuesday) and my friends.
 These are great tools to encourage me to push forward.
-An outside cheerleader is a great tool when you begin to loose momentum.
+An outside cheerleader is a great tool when you begin to lose momentum.

 Ultimately it is up to me though.